show_page.php1 : mt03.jpg

 HISTORY: This rabbit became depressed and emaciated.

 HISTOPATHOLOGIC DESCRIPTION: Bone: Diffusely thickening the epiphyseal and metaphyseal cortical bone as well as the few remaining medullary trabeculae are variably thick bands of lamellar bone (osteosclerosis) lined by wide seams of deeply basophilic matrix with numerous embedded osteoblasts.
 Layers of lamellar bone are separated by prominent, irregular, basophilic lines (cementing lines) that are frequently smoothly contoured (resting lines) or rarely are scalloped (reversal lines).
 There is a generalized absence of osteoclastic activity.
 The articular cartilage is multifocally eosinophilic (loss of proteoglycans) and is either thin (erosion) and irregular with occasional irregularly clustered chondrocytes (chondrones) or thickened.
-Focally, the thickened cartilage contains variably sized clefts or is multifocally frayed with small clefts running perpendicular to the joint surface (fibrillation).
+Focally, the thickened cartilage contains variably sized clefts.
 There are multifocal areas along the margin of the bone where the periosteum and adjacent bone is thickened, undulant, irregular, and punctuated by remodeling and areas of basophilic matrix.

 MORPHOLOGIC DIAGNOSIS: 1.
 Bone: Osteosclerosis, diffuse, moderate, with osteoblast hyperplasia and abundant basophilic osteoid matrix, New Zealand White rabbit, lagomorph.

-1. Articular cartilage: Degeneration, diffuse, moderate, with multifocal erosions and fibrillation.
+1. Articular cartilage: Degeneration, diffuse, moderate, with multifocal erosions and clefts.

 CONDITION: Hypervitaminosis D